 In Table~\ref{tab:main_results_pathobench} we report additional analyses for molecular and morphology related tasks using the Patho-Bench framework~\cite{pathobench}.
-Results demonstrate that Atlas 2 is the best performing model in 15/24 molecular related tasks and achieves at least second best performance in 19/24 molecular related tasks with an average improvement of 3.6 p.p.\ compared to the second best model, Virchow2.
-For morphology related benchmarks, Atlas 2 is the top performing model in 14/19 tasks and achieves at least second best performance in 16/19 tasks with an average difference of 3.3 p.p.\ compared to the second best model.
-Similarly, Atlas 2 shows the highest performance in treatment response prediction tasks with a 1.8 p.p.\ improvement compared to the second best performing model.
-For survival prediction tasks, H-Optimus-0~\cite{hoptimus0} is the best performing model, but it is noteworthy that all models perform close to the chance level (C-Index of 50) for this task.
+Results demonstrate that Atlas 2 is the best-performing model in 15/24 molecular related tasks and achieves at least second-best performance in 19/24 molecular related tasks with an average improvement of 3.6 p.p.\ compared to the second-best model, Virchow2.
+For morphology related benchmarks, Atlas 2 is the top performing model in 14/19 tasks and achieves at least second-best performance in 16/19 tasks with an average difference of 3.3 p.p.\ compared to the second-best model.
+Similarly, Atlas 2 shows the highest performance in treatment response prediction tasks with a 1.8 p.p.\ improvement compared to the second-best performing model.
+For survival prediction tasks, H-Optimus-0~\cite{hoptimus0} is the best-performing model, but it is noteworthy that all models perform close to the chance level (C-Index of 50) for this task.